🎉 20% OFF on all annual plans — Use code DOR2026

 Despite technological advancements, loneliness has become a global concern.
 Families are increasingly nuclear, children move to different cities or countries, and elderly parents are often left behind.
 For senior citizens, this isolation is not just physical—it is deeply emotional.
 The absence of daily conversations, shared meals, and companionship creates a silent void that affects mental and physical health.

-2. Increasing Stress Levels
+2. Chronic Stress Inflation

-3. Changing Family Dynamics
+3. Shifting Governance Dynamics

 Earlier, emotional support was naturally embedded within joint family systems.
 Today, with busy schedules and geographical distances, emotional interactions have reduced.